-The critical judgements made in these Statement of Accounts are:
+The critical judgements made in this Statement of Accounts are:

 - There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - It is considered that our numismatic, metalwork and artwork collections have an indefinite life and therefore depreciation will not be applied to these heritage assets held by the Council.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision; - It is considered that our numismatic, metalwork and artwork collections have an indefinite life and therefore depreciation will not be applied to these heritage assets held by the Council.
 As a result, Heritage Assets will be reviewed for impairment on an annual basis.
-Should any new classes of heritage assets be identified, asset lives will be considered and depreciation applied accordingly if appropriate. - The Authority has reviewed its relationships with other entities and has concluded that we still only have PLUSS Ltd which would fall under the Group Accounts criteria. - We have also reviewed our use of provisions to ensure that we have accounted for circumstances which meet the criteria in the appropriate way.
+Should any new classes of heritage assets be identified, asset lives will be considered and depreciation applied accordingly if appropriate; - There are currently inconsistencies across Local Authorities regarding the accounting treatment for different types of schools.
+Until CIPFA/LASAAC confirms the required accounting treatment for schools, we are treating Community and Voluntary Schools as on balance sheet and all other types as off balance sheet; - The Authority has reviewed its relationships with other entities and has concluded that we only have PLUSS Ltd and Futures for Somerset which would fall under the Group Accounts criteria; - The Authorities significant contracts have been reviewed and no embedded finance leases or service concessions were found.
+The Authority does have one Private Finance Initiative (PFI) contract for the provision of schools; note 28 (pg.89) provides further detail;

+• We have also reviewed our use of provisions to ensure that we have accounted for circumstances which meet the criteria in the appropriate way.
 We have taken a robust approach to ensure that we have correctly accounted for these.